 Save Rose Blooms from Aphids

-The key to saving your rose flower buds from being besieged with an aphid attack is with careful monitoring.
+The key to saving your rose flower buds from being besieged with an aphid attack is careful monitoring.

-If you see the aphids amassing around your rose buds early in the Spring or Summer then you can address the problems before they do an significant damage to your rose blooms.
+If you see the aphids amassing around your rose buds early in the Spring or Summer then you can address the problems before they do significant damage to your rose blooms.

 How to address an infestation of aphids on rose buds: